San Benito AVA: History

 The history of viticulture in the area was described by John P. Ohrwall in a talk given to the San Benito County Historical Society on July 29, 1965.
 A copy of the talk was submitted to ATF by the petitioner.
-In that talk, Mr. Ohrwall related that the first vineyard in San Benito County was planted near the new viticultural area by Theophile Vache in the early 1850's.
+In that talk, Mr. Ohrwall related that the first vineyard in San Benito County was planted near the new viticultural area by Theophile Vache in the early 1850s.
 Other vineyards were planted too, and the area where vineyards were sited became known locally as the "Vineyard District."
 Before the end of the nineteenth century, the vineyard planted by Vache had been named "San Benito Vineyard," and, under that name, wines made in the area "were said to have won prizes at various expositions and fairs, including some held in France and Italy" (quote from Ohrwall).
 Gradually, additional vineyards and wineries were established.
-In the 1950's, Almadén Vineyards arrived and began greatly expanding the area's grape acreage.
+In the 1950s, Almadén Vineyards arrived and began greatly expanding the area's grape acreage.
 Almadén soon became the dominant grape grower in the area.
 Unfortunately, the original vineyard planted by Theophile Vache is no longer in production, because the soil in that vicinity has become permeated with boron salts.
 Thus, the original "San Benito Vineyard" is excluded from the new viticultural area for a geographical reason, but the name that this vineyard gave to the area remains.